omersha/omersha.github.io/_posts/2015-12-01-random-bitstreams.md

 As we have seen, it is possible to generate random bitstreams rather fast (e.g. using numpy.random.bytes).
-The first idea is to do just that, but then modify the stream's entropy by some bitwise operations relying on the following simple
+The first idea is to do just that, but then modify the stream's entropy by some bitwise operations relying on the following
 observation: Let $C$ be a random bitstream taken from $B(n,p)$, and denote
 $p(C)=p$.